Julia Loktev

 Julia Loktev (born December 12, 1969) is a Russian–American film director, screenwriter, and video artist.

 Early life

-Julia Loktev was born in Leningrad, Soviet Union (now St. Petersburg, Russia).
+Julia Loktev was born in Leningrad, Soviet Union (now St. Petersburg, Russia) in a Jewish family.
 She immigrated to the United States as a child and lived in Colorado until leaving for college.
 She moved to Montreal to study English and film at McGill University.
+She received an M.F.A. from the Graduate Film Program at New York University.

 Career

-Loktev came across Tom Bissell's book of short stories God Lives in St. Petersburg and read it because she had been born in St. Petersburg.
-She decided to adapt the short story Expensive Trips Nowhere into the film The Loneliest Planet transporting the setting from Kazakhstan to Georgia.

-Loktev was resident at Eyebeam in 2005.

-In 2015, Richard Brody called her one of the best woman movie directors.